 Upright Freezers: These appliances have the same general shape and appearance as home refrigerators.
 They have one or two outside doors and from three to seven shelves for storing food.
-Freezers of this type are popular due to their convenience, the small floor space they require and the ease with which food may be put in or removed.
+Freezers of this type are popular due to their convenience, the small floor space they require, and the ease with which food may be put in or removed.
 However, more cold air escapes each time the door is opened.

 Chest Freezers: Freezers of this type require more floor area than the uprights but are more economical to buy and operate.
 These freezers lose less cold air each time they’re opened.
 Make sure this type of freezer is equipped with sliding or lift-out baskets to permit easy loading and removal of food.

 Refrigerator-Freezer Combination: This is a single appliance with one or two doors.
 It has one compartment for frozen foods and another for refrigerated foods.
-The freezing compartments may be above, below or to one side of the refrigerated area.
+The freezing compartments may be above, below, or to one side of the refrigerated area.
 If selecting this type, be certain that the freezer is a true freezer (will maintain 0 °F or less) and not just a freezing compartment.

 Care of the Freezer

-Regardless of the type of freezer selected, it should be placed in a convenient, cool, dry and well-ventilated place; never place it by the stove, water heater or in the sun.
+Regardless of the type of freezer selected, it should be placed in a convenient, cool, dry, and well-ventilated place; never place it by the stove, water heater, or in the sun.
 This would make it more difficult to maintain a temperature of 0 °F or lower.
 Do not push the freezer flush against a wall.
 Leave space for air circulation and cleaning.
 Be sure the freezer sits level.

 Defrosting Freezers: Manual-defrost freezers need defrosting at least once a year or when there is more than one-fourth inch of frost over a large area of the freezer.
 Accumulated freezer frost reduces storage space and increases operating costs.
-Defrosting should be scheduled when the food inventory is relatively low and defrosting can be completed within one to two hours.
+Defrosting should be scheduled when the food inventory is relatively low, and defrosting can be completed within one to two hours.

 A manual-defrost model should be disconnected from the electrical supply before defrosting.
 Frozen packages should then be placed in large cardboard cartons or insulated ice chests.
 With a cardboard carton, several layers of newspapers may be used for extra insulation.

 Place towels in the bottom of the freezer to catch water and frost.
-The loose frost can be removed using a wooden or plastic scrapper.
+The loose frost can be removed using a wooden or plastic scraper.
 When all the frost has been removed, sponge out the interior with a cleaning solution made of one tablespoon of baking soda per quart of water.
-Sponge with clean water and dry with an absorbent cloth.
+Then sponge with clean water and dry with an absorbent cloth.
 Turn the freezer on and close the door to allow the freezer to become chilled (15 to 30 minutes) before returning the food.
 If food packages are frosty, scrape or wipe them to remove frost or moisture before placing the food back in the freezer in an organized manner.
 Mark these packages for first use.

 Care of Frost-Free Freezers: A frost-free freezer does not need defrosting.
 However, it should be cleaned out once a year or more often if dirt or food residues are visible.
 In cleaning the freezer, follow the procedure described above.
 Turn off the power source.
-Empty the freezer, wipe it with a baking soda solution, rinse, towel it dry and then replace the food.
+Empty the freezer, wipe it with a baking soda solution, rinse, towel it dry, and then replace the food.

 If food has spoiled in a freezer because of a power failure or some other reason, undesirable odors can develop.
-To eliminate the odor, remove the food and wash the inside of the freezer with one tablespoon of baking soda in a quart of tap water or with one cup of vinegar in a gallon of tap water.
+To eliminate the odor, remove the food and wash the inside of the freezer with one tablespoon of baking soda in a quart of tap water or one cup of vinegar in a gallon of tap water.
 Let surface dry.

-If the odor still persists, use activated charcoal.
+If the odor persists, use activated charcoal.
 This type of charcoal is extra dry and absorbs odors more quickly than cooking-type charcoal.
 It can be purchased at a drug store or pet supply store.
 To use it, unplug the freezer.
-Put the charcoal in pans or on paper in the bottom of the freezer for several days.
+Put the charcoal in pans or on paper at the bottom of the freezer for several days.
 If the odor remains, put in new charcoal.
 When the odor is gone, rinse and dry the inside of the freezer.
-Turn on the freezer and it is ready for food.
+Turn on the freezer, and it is ready for food.